maxcelant/vault/backstage/cli/Path Resolution.md

   // Resolve a path relative to the app
   resolveTarget: ResolveFunc;

-  // Resolve a path relative to the app repo root
+  // Resolve a path relative to the non-runway mono repo root
   resolveTargetRoot: ResolveFunc;
 };
 ```